 Action

-If the injury or illness of an employee has been acquired from the workplace, then it is essential that immediate changes, ‘as are reasonably practicable’‘, are implemented to prevent similar incidents occurring in the future.
+If the injury or illness of an employee has been acquired from the workplace, then it is essential that immediate changes, as reasonably practicable, are implemented to prevent similar incidents from occurring in the future.

-Upon ‘returning to work’, opportunity should be given for employees to discuss any issues or concerns.
-Such as, modifications of role or anxieties about returning to the working environment.
+When employees return to work, they should have the opportunity to discuss any issues or concerns.
+This includes discussing modifications to the employee’s role or addressing any anxieties they may have about returning to the working environment.

 Promoting A Positive Transition

-- Inform the team of the employees return and advise of any reduced or modified duties and how this will impact upon production and roles.
+- Inform the team of the employee’s return and advise them of any reduced or modified duties and how this will impact production and roles.

-- Ask the team to make the returning employee feel welcomed, particularly important if recovering from a psychosocial injury.
+- Ask the team to make the returning employee feel welcomed, which is particularly important if they are recovering from a psychosocial injury.

-- Promote the use of the Employee Assistance Program and any wellness benefits that may be available to employees.
+- Promote the use of the Employee Assistance Program and any wellness benefits that may be available for employees.

-- Provide flexibility towards ongoing medical appointments and possible treatments.
+- Provide flexibility regarding ongoing medical appointments and possible treatments.

-- Remember to maintain a focus upon what an employee CAN do opposed to what they cannot!
+- Remember to maintain a focus upon what an employee CAN do rather than what they cannot!

 Support